What do you know about the Intracoastal Waterway?

 Throughout these years, they have also played an important role in area public service by serving on numerous boards, sponsoring hundreds of events, and being dedicated to area environmental and historic preservation.

-McBride received his Bachelor of Science in Environmental Geography, Biophysical Systems, from the University of Iowa and a Master’s of Environmental Management from International College in Naples.
+McBride received his bachelor of science degree in environmental geography, biophysical systems, from the University of Iowa and a master’s of environmental management from International College in Naples.

-He also has served on the board of directors of the Southwest Florida Marine Industries Association for over 10 years.
+He also has served on the board of directors of the Southwest Florida Marine Industries Association for more than 10 years.

 The 2020 weekly series, “History of Manasota Key and Gulf Coast,” in honor of the Buffums’ public service, is presenting scholars on area history.
-It begins Jan.
-6 and runs through April 16.
+It began Jan.
+6and runs through April 16.

-Manasota Beach Club hosts the luncheon talks on Mondays from noon until 1:30pm.
+Manasota Beach Club hosts the luncheon talks on Mondays from noon-1:30 p.m.
 The cost is $25 plus taxes and gratuity.
 Reservations are required due to limited seating.

 Post a comment as